ronaldhoangA4/MCA_Laravel_sample/README.md

 ### Installation
 After cloning project to your computer from GitHub, open terminal and navigate into the project's directory.

+Install all required dependencies from NPM `npm install`

+Install all required dependencies from Composer `composer install`

 ### Execution
 Commands are to be executed on terminal, navigated into the project's directory.